faelys/pashage/README.md

 have the clout to declare anything secure, and you should probably not trust random READMEs anyway.
-However the simplicity should help you assess whether this password store is a worthwhile compromise for _your_ threat model.
+However the simplicity should help you assess whether this password store is a worthwhile trade-off for _your_ threat model.

 For the reference, the author has views [similar to those of Filippo Valsorda](https://words.filippo.io/dispatches/passage/) and considers